-Does a strike vote have to take place before a strike?
+Does a labour action (strike) vote have to take place before labour action?
 How does it happen?

 Yes.
 (S.47 (3))

-A strike vote by secret ballot is required before a union can lawfully commence a strike of employees in the bargaining unit.
-A union holding a strike vote is a common occurrence in collective bargaining and does not mean that a strike will occur.
-Strike votes may occur either before or after a conciliation exercise.
-It is a union’s decision as to when a strike vote may be called.
+A labour action or strike vote by secret ballot is required before a union can lawfully commence a strike of employees in the bargaining unit.
+A union holding a vote is a common occurrence in collective bargaining and does not mean that labour action will occur.
+Labour action votes may occur either before or after a conciliation exercise.
+It is a union’s decision as to when a vote may be called.

-All employees in a bargaining unit have the right to participate in such a vote and must have ample opportunity to cast a ballot at a reasonably convenient time and place and a majority of such employees have voted in favour of a strike.
+All employees in a bargaining unit have the right to participate in such a vote and must have ample opportunity to cast a ballot at a reasonably convenient time and place and a majority of such employees have voted in favour of labour action.

 What is a lock-out?

 A lock-out is the suspension of work by the employer for the purpose of compelling bargaining unit employees to agree to terms or conditions of employment.
 (S.2 (1) (o))

 A tentative agreement means the university’s and the union’s negotiating teams have agreed to the terms of a collective agreement, but the terms have not yet been agreed to (“ratified”) by either the bargaining unit members or the university’s governing body – the Board of Governors.

 What is a ratification vote?

 Ratification by the union is the process by which members of the bargaining unit vote to accept or reject the terms of the collective agreement that the university and union have negotiated.
 The ratification vote happens at the end of collective bargaining, after the university and the union have reached a tentative agreement.